 localize.
 Strings in the

 strings.xml file can then be easily extracted, translated, and

 integrated back into your app (with appropriate qualifiers) without any changes to the compiled

 If you generate images with text, put those strings in

 As you design and develop your UIs, make sure that you pay close attention to how you talk to your user.
 In general, use a succinct and compressed style that is friendly but brief, and use a consistent style throughout your UIs.

 Make sure that you read and follow the Material Design recommendations for writing style and word choice.
-Doing so will make your apps appear more polished to the user and will help users understand your UI more quickly.
+Doing so makes your apps appear more polished to the user and helps users understand your UI more quickly.

 Also, always use Android standard terminology wherever possible—such as for UI elements such as Action Bar, Options Menu, System Bar, Notifications, and so on.
 Using Android terms correctly and consistently makes translation easier and results in a better end-product for users.